 The return-on-investment, according to Jessica Villalobos, KeySpan’s maintenance coordinator for the operations and maintenance division, has been phenomenal.
 “The pilot project of these Sensaphone systems was a huge success because it eliminated seventy-five percent of our tenant complaints,” she said.
 “Prior to the Sensaphone installation, the average response time from the initial tenant complaint was close to six hours.
 Sensaphone has made it possible for potential emergency situations to be addressed before tenants are disturbed in these buildings.

-“The Sensaphone project has been so successful that the New York Housing Authority has restructured their service department and staffing exactly the way KeySpan Energy Management is structured.
+“The Sensaphone project has been so successful that the New York Housing Authority has restructured its service department and staffing exactly the way KeySpan Energy Management is structured.
 We’ve eliminated two shifts during the week and all shifts on weekends.”

 Decreased labor costs and reduced operating expenses may be the primary benefits to KeySpan as a result of their partnership forged with Sensaphone.
 On a larger scale, while the Sensaphone systems have increased KeySpan Energy Management’s all-around efficiency, they have also substantially improved tenant satisfaction by allowing KeySpan to heighten the overall quality of service they provide.
 Their customers and energy-generation partners are happier as a result.